 Instinctive intelligence refers to the skill, innate ability or job that the dog was bred for.
 For example, Australian Shepherds are some of the best herding dogs in the world.
 Herding is their instinctive intelligence.

-The ability to innately round up and guide livestock towards a specific location without prior training is a form of canine intelligence.
+The ability to innately round up, push and guide livestock towards a specific direction with little to no human training is a form of canine IQ – instinctive intelligence.

 Likewise, Greyhounds were bred for coursing game and racing.
 By coursing game, I mean chasing fast game and leading them towards hunters or their traps.
-They’re the “herding dogs” of hunters.
+I guess you could call them the “herding dogs” of hunters.

-Similar to the Australian Shepherd, Greyhounds guiding game is a special type of intelligence that’s only seen and appreciated by hunters.
-Most families don’t get to experience the brilliance of these dogs on the field.
+Like with the Australian Shepherd, the Greyhounds natural instincts to guide game is a special type of intelligence that’s only seen and appreciated by hunters.
+Unfortunately, most families don’t get to experience the brilliance of these dogs on the field.

 The last and final dimension of dog intelligence is “adaptive intelligence.”
 This refers to the dog’s ability to learn on his or her own through previous experiences and the environment.